open-telemetry/opentelemetry-specification/conformance_clause.md

 > The API does not operate directly on the `Context`.
 >
-> ##### Conditional Requirement 1.1
+> ##### Conditional Requirement A name here
 >
 > > The API **MUST** provide an `extract` function to extract the `Baggage`
 > > from a `Context` instance.

 The header for a condition must be of level 5.
 The condition number must be unique per file and continuously increasing from 1.
-The conditional requirement number must be composed of the containing condition number a period and an unique number continuously increasing from 1.
-As more condition or requirement levels are nested more numbers separated by periods are correspondingly to be added to the condition or conditional requirement numbers.
+As more condition or requirement levels are nested more numbers separated by periods are correspondingly to be added to the condition number.

 A blank line must follow the header.